dnnsharp/excel/en/serialize_to_excel_from_text.md

 Here you can define what text will be serialized.For example, the [FirstName] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.

-You also have the option to **Use excel formulas**.
+**Use excel formulas**

 With this option checked all formulas found will be applied.
+When a cell has a value that starts with = it will write it as an excel formula.
+Example: =Sum(A1,A2)
+To escape the = add a ' in front of it.
+Example: '=Sum(A1,A2) this will be considered a normal string.

 **File password**